Morgan-Jensen/code-diary/about.md

 ##### **About The Author**

 My name is Morgan Jensen.
 I am a Computer Scientist.
 I graduated with my Bachelor's of Science, majoring in computer science, from Weber State Universitiy in August of 2020.
 I currently work in industry and will soon return to get my master's degree.
 I plan to return to school in September of 2021.
-My career has been a bit unique, in that, while still an intern, I, at different points during the 2 years I interned, was made a product owner (twice), a team lead, a project architect, and a recruiter on top of being a normal developer.
-Often my customers had no idea of what they wanted, and it fell to my team and I to figure it out.
-I have a bit of experience in everything from my classes, but most of my time programming has been using the .NET framework; specifically WPF.
+For most of my internship and current career I have worked developing desktop applications using the .NET Framework, specifically WPF.

 ##### **The Goals**